GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/string_builder.rst

 In the example above, str2 will actually be compile-time defined, as the expression in {} is compile-time computable.
 But generally, they can be run-time compiled as well.
 Expressions in {} can be of any type, including handled extern type, provided that said type implements ``DataWalker``.
-All PODs in daScript do have ``DataWalker`` 'to string' implementation.
+All PODs in Daslang do have ``DataWalker`` 'to string' implementation.

 In order to make a string with {} inside, one has to escape curly brackets with '\\'::